Gozo, Malta

 The island of Gozo is a third the size of Malta but only thirty of the small nation's three hundred thousand inhabitants.
 In duo with Comino's beach recreation, it houses a more down-to-earth and serene version of the always peculiar Maltese life.

-Gharb, Island of Gozo, Malta
+Gharb, island of Gozo, Malta

 In 1749, the Portuguese Manoel Pinto da Fonseca, at the time, the Grand Master of the Hospitallers, appointed Chambray Governor of Gozo.

-Henceforth, under the weight of such responsibility, the Frenchman dedicated the rest of his life to the island.
+From then on, under the weight of such responsibility, the Frenchman dedicated the rest of his life to the island.

-The Shaky but Resilient Past of the Island of Gozo
+The Shaky But Resilient Past of the Island of Gozo

 The islands of Malta were then frequently attacked by pirates and Muslim enemies to the south, always on the lookout for the best times to conquer or just plunder.